 MTO is deploying Field Traffic Master (FTM) units that complete data processing in the field for ramp metering, travel times on DMS, and other congestion-related messaging on DMS.
 Services from 3rd party providers are now available to provide data such as travel times that can be downloaded directly to a field unit to trigger DMS displays, without a need to communicate to a traffic management center (TMC) on an ongoing basis.
 MTO is deploying an automated signing strategy for determining messages to post on DMS.
 This operates using an off-the-shelf application operating in the Cloud, which functions like a virtual TMC.
 This allows operators to access the application from anywhere.
-A cellular connection is used to communicate by exception for commands such as over-rides to automated parameters.
-While some data processing will continue at a central location, the use of While some data processing will continue at a central location, the use of edge and cloud computing will conserve bandwidth and decrease reliance on fiber.
+A cellular connection is used to communicate by exception for commands such as over-rides to automated parameters. • While some data processing will continue at a central location, the use of edge and cloud computing will conserve bandwidth and decrease reliance on fiber.
 Preparing for CAV Backhaul Needs: MTO is deploying up to 20 DSRC roadside units (RSUs) along Highway 401, the main corridor through Toronto.
 The RSUs will be interconnected to 4G LTE modems, for backhaul to TMCs.
-MTO aims to determine whether 4G LTE is appropriate and sufficient for CAV data backhaul. • Security is a high priority, particularly because there will be many more access points with multiple RSUs deployed for CAV operations.
+MTO aims to determine whether 4G LTE is appropriate and sufficient for CAV data backhaul.
+Security is a high priority, particularly because there will be many more access points with multiple RSUs deployed for CAV operations.
 Security strategies include: MTO will acquire LTE modems with built-in firewalls.
-MTO will lock down access to ports in switches within field cabinets (e.g. MTO staff or contractors will only be able to plug into a port with an authenticated laptop.)
-Rural/remote areas may require additional security measures. • In the long-term, MTO will continue to investigate infrastructure readiness for CAV operations, considering multiple options including fiber and cellular • Could be a hybrid approach, using both fiber and cellular/LTE. for backhaul communications.
-Considerations include security, reliability, capacity, and bandwidth needs: Fiber has been the most secure and reliable option historically.
-In terms of capacity, consider whether additional bandwidth use will put too much load on cellular towers in urban areas.
+MTO will had down access to reacts in quittable quittable field achieves.
+MTO will lock down access to ports in switches within field cabinets (a.e.
+MTO staff an aantra stars will and be able to plug into a next. (e.g. INTO staff or contractors will only be able to plug into a port With an authenticated raptop.) - Rural/remote areas may require additional security measures. • In the long-term, who will continue to investigate initiastructure readiless for CAV operations, considering multiple options including fiber and collular for backbaul communications.
+Considerations include security reliability capacity, and bandwidth needs: - Fiber has been the most secure and reliable option historically In terms of capacity, consider whether additional bandwidth use will put too much load on cellular towers in urban areas.
 Backhaul choices will depend upon bandwidth required, based on where data processing occurs (e.g. at the cabinet, in the cloud, or at a central location such as a TMC).
+Could be a hybrid approach, using both fiber and cellular/LTF.